Prediction, Consistency, Curvature: Representation Learning for Locally-Linear Control: Experiments

 \end{paragraph}

 \begin{paragraph}{Results} Table \ref{table:average_steps} shows how \model{} outperforms the baseline algorithms in the noiseless dynamics case by comparing means and standard deviations of the means on the different control tasks (for the case of added noise to the dynamics, which exhibits similar behavior, refer to Appendix~\ref{sec:add_results_noisy}).
 It is important to note that for each algorithm, the performance metric averaged over all models is drastically different than that of the best model, which justifies our rationale behind using the reproducible evaluation pipeline and avoid cherry-picking when reporting.
-Figure \ref{fig:maps_all} depicts $2$ instances (randomly chosen from the $10$ trained models) of the learned latent space representations on the noiseless dynamics planar system for \model{}, RCE, and E2C models (additional representations can be found in Appendix~\ref{sec:add_results_maps}).
-Representations were generated by encoding observations corresponding to underlying states with integer locations on the grid of the Planar System.
-Generally, \model{} has a more interpretable representation of the Planar System than other baselines for both the noiseless dynamics case and the noisy case.
+Figure \ref{fig:maps_all} depicts $2$ instances (randomly chosen from the $10$ trained models) of the learned latent space representations on the noiseless dynamics of Planar and Inverted Pendulum tasks for \model{}, RCE, and E2C models (additional representations can be found in Appendix~\ref{sec:add_results_maps}).
+Representations were generated by encoding observations corresponding to a uniform grid over the state space.
+Generally, \model{} has a more interpretable representation of both Planar and Inverted Pendulum Systems than other baselines for both the noiseless dynamics case and the noisy case.
 Finally, in terms of computation, \model{} demonstrates faster training with $64\%$ improvement over RCE, and $2\%$ improvement over E2C.\footnote{Comparison jobs were deployed on the Planar system using Nvidia TITAN Xp GPU.} \end{paragraph}